-A panel of judges will select the best entry in each category for Fruit, Vegetable, Pickle, and Soft Spread categories.
-Entries must be preserved in Ball® Jars sealed with Ball® Lids and Bands, or Ball® Collection Elite® Jars sealed with Collection Elite® Lids and Bands, or preserved in Kerr® Jars sealed with Kerr® Lids and Bands.
-In addition, soft spread entries must be prepared using Ball® Pectin: Classic, Low or No-Sugar Needed or Liquid.
+A panel of judges will select the best entry in each category for Fruits, Vegetables, Pickles, and Soft Spreads.
+Entries must be preserved in Ball® Jars sealed with Ball® Lids and Bands specially designed for home canning, or preserved in KerrTM Jars sealed with KerrTM Lids and Bands specially designed for home canning.
+In addition, entries in the soft spread category must be prepared using Ball® Pectin: Classic, Low or No-Sugar, or Liquid.
+Proof of pectin purchase in the form of a receipt or product UPC must be submitted with entry.

-The best entry from each category will receive:
+Entries from each category honored with a First Place award will receive:

-• One (1) Five-Dollar (\$5) Coupons for Ball® or Kerr® Fresh Preserving Products and one (1) Free (up to \$5 value) Coupon for Ball® Pectin.
+- One (1) Six-Dollar (\$6) Coupon for Ball® or KerrTM Fresh Preserving Products and - One (1) Free (up to \$6 value) Coupon for Ball® Pectin